someengineering/resoto.com/blog/cloud-resource-tagging-with-resoto/index.md

 ## Cloud Resource Tagging

-Generally, the idea is that every piece of cloud service gets tagged (or _labeled_, in case of <abbr title="Google Cloud Platform">GCP</abbr>) by the developers or maintainers who work with it.
+Generally, the idea is that every piece of cloud service gets tagged (or _labeled_, in case of Google Cloud) by the developers or maintainers who work with it.
 This could be accomplished with infrastructure-as-code (IaC) tools (such as [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/resource-tagging)), with a command-line interface (CLI), or in the cloud UI.

 ### Cloud Resource Tagging Policies